A week ago somebody asked me if boiled honey was toxic. She knows that heating honey kills the enzymes and even makes it toxic! I was somehow shocked.

 I will refer here to what happens when raw honey is heated, or kept for too long and in light conditions.
 I do not talk about the honey we find in our supermarkets’ shelves, blended or not, imported or not.
 That honey is way too processed to be even called honey.
-I am talking here strictly about raw honey and what happens to it after heating.
+I am referring strictly to raw honey and what happens to it after heating.

 1. Effects on the antibacterial and antioxidant activity of honey.